karthik-jagadeesan/QuantFinanceCodingPortfolio/Counterparty Credit Risk Modeling/Credit Derivatives/CR1/readMe.md

 # (Basic Demonstration) - Bankruptcy
 Here we examine and model the default event for a firm using the Merton model.
-Under this idea, the dynamics of the firm obeys the following properties for simplicity :
+Under this idea the dynamics of the firm, for simplicity, obeys the following properties :

   **- Firm's assets $(V)$ is composed only of equity $(E)$ and debt $(D)$**